NEXUS PRAYER: STEP THREE – KNOW

 - VISUALIZE: For a few seconds, ruminate on the prayer word “know.”

 - LISTEN: Then, simply be still, silent, and listen to God, ignoring any and all thoughts, problems, memories, sounds, or distractions that may come your way.
-Should internal thoughts or external distractions arise, simply dismiss them by returning to the prayer word, “God”, of this step of Psalm 46:10.
+Should internal thoughts or external distractions arise, simply dismiss them by returning to the prayer word, “Know”, of this step of Psalm 46:10.
 Continue in Nexus Prayer until the chime of your prayer timer¹ prompts you to move to move to Step Four.